 We guide your faith every step of the way, from baptism to marriage and beyond.
 And, if you’re interested in becoming a Catholic, we take you on a journey with Christ to learn about the Catholic Church.

-Our marriage preparation program facilitates the thorough discernment and preparation a couple needs before receiving the Sacrament of Matrimony (link to marriage page).
+Our marriage preparation program facilitates the thorough discernment and preparation a couple needs before receiving the Sacrament of Matrimony (Marriage Prep page).
+Unveiled is the Diocese of Richmond’s marriage preparation program designed for engaged couples preparing to be married in the Catholic Church.
 Please contact the parish office six months in advance of your anticipated wedding date.

 Preparation sessions for parents and children are held in the winter.
 Adults are involved with the children as leaders, aides, assistant coordinators, and at social events.
 Children, usually 2nd graders, must be registered in Christian Formation Class.